ThijmenGThN/swaparr/README.md

   ### Monitor

-  You can monitor Swaparr's activities and track the processing of torrents by executing the following command.
+  You can monitor Swaparr's activities and track the processing of downloads by executing the following command.
 Omit the ` <platform> ` parameter to view logs for all platforms:

   ```
   docker compose logs <platform>